 Warlock was a German heavy metal band, formed originally in 1982.
-The band gained popularity and commercial success in Europe in the mid-1980s, due also to the personality and stage presence of female lead vocalist Doro Pesch.
-Warlock supported on tour successful metal bands, such as Judas Priest and Megadeth and they also performed on some of the biggest metal festivals including Monsters of Rock at Castle Donington in 1986.
-A couple of months later the band relocated to the US and also went through a few line-up changes.
+The band gained popularity and commercial success in Europe in the mid-1980s due to the personality and stage presence of female lead vocalist Doro Pesch.
+Warlock supported on tour successful metal bands such as Judas Priest and Megadeth.
+They also performed on some of the biggest metal festivals, including Monsters of Rock at Castle Donington in 1986.
+A couple of months later, the band relocated to the US and went through a few line-up changes.
 Guitarist Peter Szigeti and bassist Frank Rittel left the band they were replaced by American musicians Tommy Bolan and Tommy Henriksen.
-The new lineup started working new material with acclaimed producer Joey Balin, and as a result, the band released TRIUMPH AND AGONY (1987) which is still the band’s most successful album to date.
+The new line-up started working on new material with acclaimed producer Joey Balin, and as a result, the band released TRIUMPH AND AGONY (1987), which is still the band’s most successful album to date.
 Although the album was a big success, there were more changes to come.
 By the end of the decade, Doro Pesch was the sole original member who remained in the band, and she was forced to change the name to Doro for legal reasons.
-Doro has continued her successful career as a solo artist, but Warlock has reunited with different lineups for festival appearances and special occasions since 2003, under the name Warlock 1986.
-In 2017, Doro announced that she’s going to reunite with TRIUMPH AND AGONY era guitarist Tommy Bolan and the band would do a selected shows to celebrate the 30’th Anniversary of the album under the name Doro Pesch’s Warlock.
-The first show took its place in Swedenrock Festival on June.
-There I had a pleasure to meet Tommy and discuss all things related to his time with Warlock, reuniting with Doro and his other career steps including working with Richie Ramone.
+Doro has continued her successful career as a solo artist, but Warlock has reunited with different line-ups for festival appearances and special occasions since 2003, under Warlock 1986.
+In 2017, Doro announced that she would reunite with TRIUMPH AND AGONY era guitarist Tommy Bolan and the band would do selected shows to celebrate the 30’th Anniversary of the album under the name Doro Pesch’s Warlock.
+The first show took place at Swedenrock Festival in June.
+There I had the pleasure to meet Tommy and discuss all things related to his time with Warlock, reuniting with Doro, and his other career steps, including working with Richie Ramone.
 Read on!

 REUNITING WITH DORO